 When should I contact the vet?

-• If your cat is generally affected
+• If your cat seems generally poorly or not themselves

 • If your cat has breathing problems